UCF/BOT-Bootstrap/README.md

 ### Bootstrap

+If you are making significant changes to Bootstrap (i.e. updating variables.less), create a branch on our Bootstrap branch to store the changes.

 ### Custom Post Types

 Custom post type definitions are located in custom-post-types.php.
 Each definition should inherit (eventually) from the abstract CustomPostType class.
 Register or unregister custom post types by modiyfing the $Config::custom_post_types array in function/config.php ~ line 114.